puzzmo-com/blog.puzzmo.com/content/posts/2024/06/20/sdl-codegen/index.md

        type: new GraphQLList(Artist.type),
 ```

-We're talking about the early days of GraphQL, and may even have pre-dated the [Schema Definition Language (SDL.)](https://graphql.org/learn/schema/#type-language) This programming environment, now called a "Code first" style of writing a GraphQL API had a bunch of advantages: It was easy to keep in sync (_one language_), write tests for (_just use your app's testing tools_) and scaling your schema required the same sorts of abstractions as the rest of your codebase (_functions and objects please_).
+We're talking about the early days of GraphQL, and may even have pre-dated the [Schema Definition Language (SDL)](https://graphql.org/learn/schema/#type-language) being in the spec.
+This way to craft a schema, now called a "Code first" style of writing a GraphQL API, had a bunch of advantages: It was easy to keep in sync (_one language_), write tests for (_just use your app's testing tools_) and scaling your schema required the same sorts of abstractions as the rest of your codebase (_functions and objects please_).

 When I started figuring out the tech stack for Puzzmo, I opted [for RedwoodJS](https://redwoodjs.com/) as a base for our API and admin tooling.
 RedwoodJS out of the box comes with a GraphQL API which uses a "SDL first" style strategy whereby you: